-The air in the tank room is kept relatively cool by the (in this area) non-insulated hull.
+The air in the tank room below the fridge is kept relatively cool by the (in this area) non-insulated hull.
 This area is also, via the air intakes (shared with the engine compartment) in open connection with the outside air.

-For the circulation of the air, two 12V computer fans with a diameter of 12 cm are used.
+To move the air, two 12V computer fans with a diameter of 12 cm are used.
 By using them in series, each at 6 V, they run more quietly and produce less noise.